niftools/blender_niftools_addon/docs/development/setup.rst

      Under **Text file encoding**, choose **Other**,
      and select **UTF-8** from the list.

-* The documentation is written in `reStructuredText
+* Documentation is written in `reStructuredText
   <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
-  If you want syntax highlighting for reST, you must install the `ReST Editor plugin <http://resteditor.sourceforge.net/>`_:
+  If you want syntax highlighting for reST, install the `ReST Editor plugin <http://resteditor.sourceforge.net/>`_:

   1. Go to: **Help > Install New Software > Add...**